 The design, construction, and operation of our energy efficiency and small-scale renewable energy projects require various governmental approvals and permits and may be subject to the imposition of related conditions that vary by jurisdiction.
 In some cases, these approvals and permits require periodic renewal.
 We cannot predict whether all permits required for a given project will be granted or whether the conditions associated with the permits will be achievable.
 The denial of a permit essential to a project or the imposition of impractical conditions would impair our ability to develop the project.
 In addition, we cannot predict whether the permits will attract significant opposition or whether the permitting process will be lengthened due to complexities and appeals.
-Delay in the review and permitting process for a project can impair or delay our ability to develop that project or increase the cost so substantially that the project is no longer attractive to us.
-We have experienced delays in developing our projects due to delays in obtaining permits and may experience delays in the future.
-If we were to commence construction in anticipation of obtaining the final, non-appealable permits needed for that project, we would be subject to the risk of being unable to complete the project if all the permits were not obtained.
+We have over the past few years experienced longer lead times in the permitting process for projects and such delays have and may further impair or delay our ability to develop projects.
+Delays could also increase the cost so substantially that the projects are no longer attractive to us.
+If we were to commence construction in anticipation of obtaining the final, non-appealable permits needed for a project, we would be subject to the risk of being unable to complete the project if all the permits were not obtained.
 If this were to occur, we would likely lose a significant portion of our investment in the project and could incur a loss as a result.
 Further, the continued operations of our projects require continuous compliance with permit conditions.
-This compliance may require capital improvements or result in reduced operations.
+This compliance may require capital commitments or result in reduced operations.
 Any failure to procure, maintain and comply with necessary permits would adversely affect ongoing development, construction and continuing operation of our projects.

 In addition, the projects we perform for governmental agencies are governed by particular qualification and contracting regimes.
 Certain states require qualification with an appropriate state agency as a precondition to performing work or appearing as a qualified energy service provider for state, county, and local agencies within the state.
 For example, the Commonwealth of Massachusetts and the states of Colorado and Washington pre-qualify energy service providers and provide contract documents that serve as the starting point for negotiations with potential governmental clients.
-Most of the work that we perform for the federal government is performed under IDIQ agreements between a government agency and us or a subsidiary.
+Most of the work that we perform for the federal government is performed under IDIQ agreements between a government agency and us or one of our subsidiaries.
 These IDIQ agreements allow us to contract with the relevant agencies to implement energy projects, but no work may be performed unless we and the agency agree on a task order or delivery order governing the provision of a specific project.
 The government agencies enter into contracts for specific projects on a competitive basis.
-We and our subsidiaries and affiliates are currently party to an IDIQ agreement with the U.S. Department of Energy expiring in 2026.
+We and our subsidiaries are currently party to an IDIQ agreement with the U.S. Department of Energy expiring in 2028.
 We are also party to similar agreements with other federal agencies, including the U.S. Army Corps of Engineers and the U.S. General Services Administration.
-If we are unable to maintain or renew our IDIQ qualification under the U.S. Department of Energy program for ESPCs, or similar federal or state qualification regimes, our business could be materially harmed.
+If we are unable to maintain or renew our IDIQ qualification or similar federal or state qualification regimes, our business could be materially harmed.